osism/metalbox/README.md

 ## Installation

-1. Download the metalbox image from the well known URL
+1. Download the metalbox image from the well known URL use it as vHDD / virtual media
-2. Write the metalbox image with the help of grml to the first disk and boot it (initial boot takes some time)
+2. Write the metalbox image with the help of Grml to the first disk (afterwards remove the vHDD / virtual media) and boot it
-3. Export your NetBox configuration repository with `netbox-manager export-archive -i` and use it as vHDD / virtual media
-4. Run the `/opt/configuration/scripts/netbox-import.sh` script (afterwards the vHDD / virtual media can be removed)
+3. Export your NetBox configuration repository with `netbox-manager export-archive -i`, use it as vHDD / virtual media and run the `/opt/configuration/scripts/netbox-import.sh` script (afterwards remove the vHDD / virtual media)
-5. Run the `/opt/configuration/scripts/deploy-netbox.sh` script
+4. Run the `/opt/configuration/scripts/deploy-netbox.sh` script
-6. Run the `/opt/configuration/scripts/netbox-manage.sh` script
+5. Run the `/opt/configuration/scripts/netbox-manage.sh` script
-7. Set the managed site with the `/opt/configuration/scripts/netbox-site.sh` script
+6. Set the managed site with the `/opt/configuration/scripts/netbox-site.sh` script
-8. Run the `/opt/configuration/scripts/deploy-manager.sh` script
+7. Run the `/opt/configuration/scripts/deploy-manager.sh` script
-9. Sync inventory with `osism sync inventory`
+8. Sync inventory with `osism sync inventory`
-10. Sync `/etc/hosts` with `osism apply hosts`
+9. Sync `/etc/hosts` with `osism apply hosts`
-11. Sync network configuration with `osism apply network`
+10. Sync network configuration with `osism apply network`
-12. Sync facts with `osism apply facts`
+11. Sync facts with `osism apply facts`
-13. Deploy the infrastructure services
+12. Deploy the infrastructure services

     ```
     osism apply common